Claim: A machine-shop worker tore his scrotum in a piece of machinery and then stapled it back together.

 As a first step towards verifying or debunking this item, we tracked down a copy of the medical journal that had supposedly published the article and ascertained that the article did indeed appear in the July 1991 issue of Medical Aspects of Human Sexuality.
 Still, some doubters didn't consider that to be sufficient proof that the events described therein had actually occurred — the journal editors might have been fooled by a doctor who sent in a fictitious case report as a prank, they insisted.

 So, we tracked down the physician whose name appeared at the head of the article and contacted him to see if he could verify the account and supply any additional information.
-He replied to us as follows:
+He replied to us as follows in 1994:

 Dear Mr. Mikkelson: